Skip to content

 The AI scoring weights page controls how Nextal computes the candidate-to-job match score.
 By default, skills carry the most weight; experience comes second.
 If your organisation values different signals — say location matters more than skills for retail roles — adjust the weights here.

-The scoring weights page.
+The scoring weights tab inside a Job Template.
 Each dimension has its own slider; the total adds up to 100%.

 Opening the page

-The dedicated page for tuning the weights opens.
+The dedicated page for tuning the weights opens inside the template editor.

 The scoring dimensions